Discovering Barcelona's Neighborhoods: A Guide for Renovation Enthusiasts

 Eixample – Light, Space, and Classic Barcelona Architecture

-Eixample is often the first choice for expats, and for good reason.
+Eixample is often the first choice for many, and for good reason.
 Designed in a grid layout, it offers wide streets, balconies, lifts, and beautiful modernist buildings — a rare combination in a European city.

-Why expats love it:
+Why people love it:

 Central location with excellent transport